Victim of identity theft? Don’t let panic get the best of you.

-After all the time and hassle it takes to complete your tax return, you finally hit the e-file button, glad to know that all of your tax troubles are over until next year, only to have your return rejected by the IRS.
-A tax return has already been filed with your social security number!
+After entering your tax information, you finally hit the e-file button, only to have your return rejected by the IRS.
+The reason; a tax return has already been filed with your social security number!

 If it turns out that all of the information on your return is correct, call the IRS and alert them to the fact that your identity has been stolen.
 The IRS actually has a Identity Protection Specialized Unit and a number, 1-800-908-4490, dedicated to telephone assistance for individuals who believe they may be a victim of identity theft.